SamratThapa120/gradio-ASL-fingerspelling-recognition/README.md

 This code is for a kaggle compeition for American Sign Language fingerspelling recognition.
 Refer to the [competition page](https://www.kaggle.com/competitions/asl-fingerspelling?rvi=1) for more information about the competition.

-This repository contains the code to perform american sign language fingerspelling recognition on input from your Webcam (with a Gradio interface).
+This repository contains the code to perform american sign language fingerspelling recognition on input from your Webcam or by uploading a video(with a Gradio interface).

 ## Table of Contents